LLM Reference

 Deep dive

-The capability footprint differs most on vision: GPT-5.2 Codex, multimodal input: GPT-5.2 Codex, reasoning mode: GPT-5.2 Codex, function calling: GPT-5.2 Codex, tool use: GPT-5.2 Codex, structured outputs: Qwen3-235B-A22B, and code execution: GPT-5.2 Codex.
-Both models share the core language-model surface, so the practical split is not just feature count.
+The capability footprint differs most on vision: GPT-5.2 Codex, multimodal input: GPT-5.2 Codex, reasoning mode: GPT-5.2 Codex, function calling: GPT-5.2 Codex, tool use: GPT-5.2 Codex, and code execution: GPT-5.2 Codex.
+Both models share structured outputs, so the practical split is not just feature count.
 Use those differences to decide whether the page is about raw model quality, agentic coding support, multimodal ingestion, or predictable structured API behavior.

-Choose GPT-5.2 Codex when coding workflow support are central to the workload.
-Choose Qwen3-235B-A22B when provider fit and broader provider choice are more important.
+Choose GPT-5.2 Codex when coding workflow support and larger context windows are central to the workload.
+Choose Qwen3-235B-A22B when provider fit, lower input-token cost, and broader provider choice are more important.
 For production, rerun your own prompts through the exact provider, region, and tool stack you plan to ship.
 This keeps the decision grounded in measurable tradeoffs instead of brand-level assumptions.
-It also helps separate model capability from provider packaging, which can change cost and latency.

 FAQ